Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Depspite not entering the league until 1925 the Hawthorn Hawks have created one of the strongest histories of success in the AFL.
 They are best known in the modern era for winning four premierships in the 1980s, while also claiming three consecutive premierships between 2013 and 2015.

-The Hawks ended up surprising even themselves with a very strong season and a top four finish.
+The Hawks ended up surprising even themselves with a very strong season and a top four finish in 2018.
 However, their finals appearance was brief, with back-to-back losses to Richmond and Melbourne seeing them exit in straight sets.

 Senior coach: Alastair Clarkson